mariuszmspace/my-links/README.md

 - [Armitage](http://www.fastandeasyhacking.com/) - GUI for Metasploit -- `Java`
 - [asecurecloud](https://asecure.cloud/) - A free library of 400+ customizable AWS security configurations and best practices (CF, Terraform, and AWS CLI) -- `collection`
 - [ATA Secure Erase](https://ata.wiki.kernel.org/index.php/ATA_Secure_Erase) - Send a signal to an ATA drive to perform a hardware-based erase, the ONLY way to wipe a SSD properly -- `article`
+- [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - Library of tests mapped to the MITRE ATT&CK® framework.
+Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments -- `Ruby`
 - [Attack Surface Analyzer 2.0](https://github.com/microsoft/AttackSurfaceAnalyzer) - See exactly what changed post-OS install or post-software install, by Microsoft -- `Windows`
 - [Attack Surface Framework](https://github.com/vmware-labs/attack-surface-framework) - ASF will discover assets/subdomains, enumerate their ports and services, track deltas and serve as a continuous and flexible attacking and alerting framework -- `various lang`
 - [auditd-attack](https://github.com/bfuzzy1/auditd-attack) - A Linux Auditd rule set mapped to MITRE's Attack Framework -- `collection`